chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-jenkins-identity/index.md

 The most important part of this section is the `claim_match`.
 When the Jenkins workflow tries to assume this identity later on, it must present a token matching the `audience`, `issuer` and `subject` specified here in order to do so.
 The `audience` is the intended recipient of the issued token, while the `issuer` is the entity that creates the token.
 Finally, the `subject` is the entity (here, the Jenkins pipeline build) that the token represents.

 The `audience` and `issuer` fields use settings from your configured Jenkins OIDC credential.
-You can find these by clicking **Manage Jenkins** in the left-hand sidebar menu of yoru dashbaord, then click **Credentials**. click on your **System** credentials, then click **Global credentials (unrestricted)**.
+You can find these by clicking **Manage Jenkins** in the left-hand sidebar menu of your dashbaord, then click **Credentials**.
+Click on your **System** credentials, then click **Global credentials (unrestricted)**.
 This will take you to a table listing all your configured OIDC tokens.
 Click the wrench icon for the token you want to use to test this identity.
 This will take you to a screen similar to the following screenshot showing the `audience` and `issue` values you should use in your `jenkins.tf` file.

 ![Jenkins OICD token configuration page](jenkins-oidc-credential.png)